TheTianhang/INTMaster/README.md

 # INTMaster
-INTMaster: Mater for All Interfacial Property
+INTMaster: Master for All Interfacial Property